-The Board reserves the right to investigate and resolve a complaint or report of unlawful harassment/retaliation regardless of whether the member of the Corporation community or third party alleging the unlawful harassment/retaliation pursues the complaint.
+The Board reserves the right to investigate and resolve a complaint or report of unlawful harassment or retaliation regardless of whether the Complainant pursues the complaint.
 The Board also reserves the right to have the formal complaint investigation conducted by an external person in accordance with this policy or in such other manner as deemed appropriate by the Board or its designee.

-The Complainant and the Respondent may be represented, at his/her own cost, at any of the above-described meetings/hearings.
+The parties may be represented, at their own cost, at any of the above-described interviews/meetings.

-The right of a person to a prompt and equitable resolution of the complaint shall not be impaired by the person's pursuit of other remedies such as the filing of a complaint with the Office for Civil Rights, Equal Employment

-Opportunity Commission, Indiana Civil Rights Commission, or the filing of a concurrent criminal complaint.
-Use of the complaint procedures is not a prerequisite to the pursuit of other remedies.
-Furthermore, the complaint must be investigated even if a separate investigation is being conducted by another agency, including but not limited to the local police department.
+The right of a person to a prompt and equitable resolution of the complaint shall not be impaired by the person's pursuit of other remedies such as the filing of a complaint with the OCR, the ICRC or the EEOC, the filing of charges with local law enforcement, or the filing of a civil action in court.
+Use of this internal complaint process is not a prerequisite to the pursuit of other remedies.